-Figure 2.1-2: Deposited energies of muons observed in four years of data.
+Figure 2.1-2: Deposited energies, by neutrinos interacting inside IceCube, observed in six years of data.
 The hashed region shows uncertainties on the sum of all backgrounds.
-The atmospheric muon flux (red) and its uncertainty is computed from simulation to overcome statistical limitations in our background measurement and scaled to match the total measured background rate.
-The atmospheric neutrino flux is derived from previous measurements of both the pi, K and charm components of the atmospheric spectrum.
-Also shown are two power-law fits to the spectrum.
+The atmospheric neutrino flux is derived from previous measurements of both the $\rho$ in K\$, and charm components of the atmospheric spectrum.
+Also shown are two illustrative power-law fits to the spectrum.
+The overlay in red represents the result for the cosmic neutrino flux above 220 TeV from the observation of muon neutrinos traversing the Earth.
+The two methods are compatible.
+Notice, however, that the starting track events exceed the extrapolation of the cosmic flux to lower energies, indicating a second component or a more complex spectrum.

 The flavor composition of the flux, after corrections for the acceptances of the detector to the different flavors, is consistent with a flux equally shared between the different flavors as anticipated for a flux originating in cosmic sources.
-It is also consistent with the flux of muon neutrinos penetrating the Earth shown in Figure 2.1-1 at energies above 100 TeV.

-Interestingly, a variety of analyses that have pushed the threshold to lower energies suggest that the cosmic neutrino flux dominates the atmospheric background above an energy that may be as low as 30 TeV, with an energy spectrum that cannot described as a single power, as was the case for the muon neutrino flux through the Earth for energies exceeding 100 TeV.
+Interestingly, a variety of analyses that have pushed the threshold to lower energies suggest that the cosmic neutrino flux dominates the atmospheric background above an energy that may be as low as 30 TeV, with an energy spectrum that cannot described as a single power, as is the case for the muon neutrino flux through the Earth for energies exceeding 200 TeV; see Figure 2.1-2.
+The conclusion to be drawn is that the astrophysical flux measured by IceCube is not featureless and cannot be described by a single spectral index.

 A study of the neutrino arrival directions reveals that the observed neutrino flux is consistent with an isotropic distribution indicating an extragalactic origin.
+Several searches for a Galactic component and Galactic sources are ongoing.
 The production of PeV neutrinos is inevitably associated with the production of PeV gamma rays: hadronic accelerators produce fluxes of both neutral and charged pions that are the parents of gamma rays and neutrinos, respectively.
 For cosmic sources, the gamma rays cascade in the microwave and infrared background and reach Earth with reduced energies that are conveniently within the sensitivity range of the Fermi satellite.
 Figure 2.1-3 shows the gamma-ray flux accompanying an E-2.15 neutrino spectrum with an exponential cutoff around a PeV.
 While it describes the IceCube data only on average, the gamma-ray spectrum, after propagation, matches the extragalactic isotropic diffuse gamma-ray background measured by Fermi.
 We here assumed equal production of pions of all three charges in the cosmic beam dump.
 This exercise indicates that the contribution of gamma rays accompanying IceCube neutrinos to Fermi's extragalactic flux is significant, suggesting a common origin of some of the sources at some level.
-More importantly, the roughly equal energy densities of neutrinos and gamma rays imply that the nonthermal universe is unlikely to be understood on the basis of electromagnetic processes, which has been the routine approach until now.
+More importantly, the roughly equal energy densities of neutrinos and gamma rays imply that the non-thermal universe is unlikely to be understood on the basis of electromagnetic processes, which has been a routine approach until now.
+In this context, we have initiated an initiative where interesting high energy events are reported by GCN messages to other telescopes with a delay of order one minute.